monica-gatti/monica-gatti/README.md

 - 👋 Hi, I’m @monica-gatti
 - 👀 I’m a Java and Python developer
-- 🌱 SpringBoot, Flask, Angular, Typescript, REST API, MVC
+- 🌱 SpringBoot, Flask, Angular, Typescript,
+- :jigsaw: REST API, MVC, oAuth2
 - 💞️ I’m looking to collaborate on projects to enhance the capabilities of prediction and classification algorithm
 - :round_pushpin: development of Whatsapp chatboot with classic decision tree